GonzaCerv/noah-docker/README.md

 - ROS Melodic (Robot and Full metapackage)
 - CUDA enabled (for Nvidia containers)
 - [libserial](https://github.com/crayzeewulf/libserial)
+- mDNS ready: The docker comes with avahi daemon installed.
+This is useful to find your robot in the network without using static IPs.
 - Integrated and Nvidia GPU support for ARM and x86_64
 - SSH enabled
 - Automated script for easy use